guledali/cart/README.md

 A simple shopping-cart written in ruby with TDD in mind, in order to run the application make sure you got ruby installed and RSpec.
-Please consult RSpec installing for  further information [How to install RSpec](https://relishapp.com/rspec/docs/gettingstarted)
+Please consult RSpec installation for further information [How to install RSpec](https://relishapp.com/rspec/docs/gettingstarted)

 This application should do the following tasks